Indonesia's Mt. Semeru unleashes lava river in new eruption

-Several hundred people were moved to temporary shelters or left for other safe areas, mostly woman, children and elders, said Joko Sambang who heads the disaster management agency in Lumajang, East Java province.

-Semeru’s last major eruption was in December last year, when the rumbling volcano erupted with fury and left 51 people dead in villages that were buried in layers of mud.
-Several hundred others were injured with serious burns, and the eruption forced the evacuation of more than 10,000 villagers.
-The government moved about 2,970 houses out of the danger zone.

-Semeru, also known as Mahameru, has erupted numerous times in the last 200 years.
-Still, as is the case with many of the 129 active volcanoes monitored in Indonesia, tens of thousands of people continue to live on its fertile slopes.
+Semeru, also known as Mahameru, has erupted numerous times in the past 200 years.
+Still, as is the case with many of the 129 active volcanoes in Indonesia, tens of thousands of people continue to live on its fertile slopes.

 Indonesia, an archipelago of more than 270 million people, sits along the Pacific “Ring of Fire,” a horseshoe-shaped series of fault lines, and is prone to earthquakes and volcanic activity.